 • Ricardo J. Haroun Tabraue

-Director of the IU-ECOAQUA.
+Director of the University Institute ECOAQUA.
 Marine biologist, expert on systematics, sustainability and conservation of marine biota, with more than 170 scientific publications related to biodiversity and sustainable use of marine resources.
 Actively working on marine plants, marine spatial planning, environmental interactions, and ecosystem services.
 He is a member of the Commission on Ecosystem Management (CEM) from the UICN and an expert for the Government of the Canary Islands in the Biodiversity Work Programme for the Islands.

 Academic position: Professor at the ULPGC